ManujDA/Takeaway-Business-Data-Analysis-Dashboard/README.md

 # Takeaway Business Data Analysis Dashboard Using PowerBI

-This project involves developing a Power BI dashboard to analyze transactional data from a takeaway business.
+This project involves developing a Power BI dashboard to analyse transactional data from a takeaway business.
 The primary objective is to generate actionable insights to drive strategic decision-making and enhance business performance.

 ## How to Use the Dashboard